Bill McDougall: Professional

 Undrafted, MacDougall signed his first professional contract as a free agent with the Detroit Red Wings organization in 1989.
-While playing for the Adirondack Red Wings early in the 1991-92 season, MacDougall was attacked in the dressing room by head coach Barry Melrose after the coach became incensed over the player's refusal to listen to him.
+While playing for the Adirondack Red Wings early in the 1991–92 season, MacDougall was attacked in the dressing room by head coach Barry Melrose after the coach became incensed over the player's refusal to listen to him.
 Melrose had to be pulled off MacDougall by several other players, and MacDougall's days in the Red Wings organization soon came to an end.
-The following season, Melrose coached Wayne Gretzky and the Los Angeles Kings to the Stanley Cup Finals.
+The following season, Melrose coached Wayne Gretzky and the Los Angeles Kings to the Stanley Cup Final.

 McDougall was traded from Detroit to the Edmonton Oilers for Max Middendorf in February 1992, and ultimately made his mark on the hockey world with their AHL farm team, his hometown Cape Breton Oilers.
 The Cape Breton Oilers' 1992–1993 playoff run was one of the most dominant in AHL history, with McDougall emerging as the team's offensive star, scoring 52 points (26 goals and 26 assists) in 16 games en route to the Calder Cup championship.
 McDougall was awarded the Jack A. Butterfield Trophy as playoff MVP.
 To this day, his AHL records for goals, assists, and points in a single playoff season still stand.

 Hoping to recreate his AHL success in the NHL, McDougall signed with the Tampa Bay Lightning organization prior to the 1993-94 season, but he only managed 3 goals and 3 assists in 22 games with the parent club in Tampa.
 This was ultimately MacDougall's last chance at an NHL career, and he moved to Europe to resume playing professional hockey.
 He spent the next 8 seasons playing with various pro teams in Italy, Switzerland, and Germany.

 McDougall returned to Canada in 2002 and spend six seasons with the Dundas Real McCoys of the MLH in Ontario.
 McDougall retired from hockey following the 2007-08 MLH season.